z-x-yang/Segment-and-Track-Anything/README.md

 **Segment and Track Anything** is an open-source project that focuses on the segmentation and tracking of any objects in videos, utilizing both automatic and interactive methods.
 The primary algorithms utilized include the [**SAM** (Segment Anything Models)](https://github.com/facebookresearch/segment-anything) for automatic/interactive key-frame segmentation and the [**DeAOT** (Decoupling features in Associating Objects with Transformers)](https://github.com/yoxu515/aot-benchmark) (NeurIPS2022) for efficient multi-object tracking and propagation.
 The SAM-Track pipeline enables dynamic and automatic detection and segmentation of new objects by SAM, while DeAOT is responsible for tracking all identified objects.

 ## :loudspeaker:New Features
+- [2023/5/12] We have authored a technical report for SAM-Track.
 - [2023/5/7] We have added `demo_instseg.ipynb`, which uses Grounding-DINO to detect new objects in the key frames of a video.
 It can be applied in the fields of smart cities and autonomous driving.
 - [2023/4/29] We have added advanced arguments for AOT-L: `long_term_memory_gap` and `max_len_long_term`.
    - `long_term_memory_gap` controls the frequency at which the AOT model adds new reference frames to its long-term memory.
 During mask propagation, AOT matches the current frame with the reference frames stored in the long-term memory.